esrdapp/vbot/README.md

-# Volumn Increase Automation Bot
+# DEX Volume Bot (VBot) - Automated Trading Bot

-VBOT v.1.0 config file
+VBOT v.1.0

-config file for volume trading bot for uniswap or other forks of uniswap such as PancakeSwap or SushiSwap.

-To begin with, the bot will generate a random number between "consecutive_trades_before_switch_min" and "consecutive_trades_before_switch_max" and store this value as variable "consecutive_trades = x"

-Next it will generate another random number and store this as a variable for "trade_amount" (between the min max values) and finally it will generate a random number as a "time_delay" variable (between min and max time) before executing the trade at the amount "trade_amount".
-It will increment the value for "trades_executed"
-Once the trade has been executed, the timer will run the amount of time shown in "time_delay", before once again generating another amount value and another time delay value, and repeat the trade execution.

-Eventually when "trades_executed" == "consecutive_trades" the bot will switch from buy to sell (or from sell to buy) and the value for "trades_executed" will be reset back to 0 and another random number will be generated for "consecutive_trades"
+The bot will trade random amounts (between a min and max value) at random times (between a min and max value) for a random number of consecutive trades, before switching from buy -> sell -> buy -> sell, etc (between a min and max value)

-This process continues over and over, so there will look to be a lot of seemingly random trades for buys and sells, at different times and at different amounts.
-This helps the token pair being traded on look very natural.
+This process continues over and over, trading at different times and at different amounts.
+This helps increase trade volume on the targetted token pair.

-Bot can be tested on Binance Smart Chain by obtaining free testnet BNB from the faucet https://testnet.binance.org/faucet-smart

-You than then convert some of the BNB to token 0 and token 1 in your wallet at the testnet pancakeswap DEX - https://pancake.kiemtienonline360.com/#/swap
+Please note that you would need tokens for both sides of the pair in the wallet associated with the private key that you add to the .env file.

+If you were trading between native coins, (e.g BNB on pancakeswap) then you would first need to "wrap" your BNB into wrapped BNB to allow the native coin to conform to ERC20 token standards and would therefore have a contract address.
+Contract addresses are required for both token 0 and token 1 in the .env file, so any native coin needs to be wrapped.

+The following parameters must be added to the .env file:

 ## your wallet address
 wallet_address: 0x0;          // setup a testnet wallet to test